stmar89/AlgEt/README.md

 # AlgEt
-A package for Magma to make computation with étale algebras
+A package for Magma to make computation with étale algebras.

+This will be built using direct product of number fields as core.